The NHS is uniquely placed to be the engine of health research.

 “I am however disappointed that the Act does not include a mandate for the regular publication of current and future NHS staff numbers as this data would help us to plan for the future health and social care workforce, something that the biomedical research community will continue to call for.” ~ Academy President

-In 2022, we also responded to the General Medical Council’s (GMC) consultation on their proposed changes to Good Medical Practice, to advocate for GMC’s recognition of the vital role of research in patient care to be maintained in the final version of these professional standards.
-GMC have a position statement recognising the importance of research for patients and the wider public.
+In 2022, we also responded to the General Medical Council’s (GMC) consultation on their proposed changes to Good Medical Practice.
+We advocated for GMC’s recognition of the vital role of research in patient care to be maintained in the final version of these professional standards, which will come into effect in January 2024.
+GMC have a position statement recognising the importance of research for patients and the wider public, and have collaborated with the Conference Of Postgraduate Medical Deans via a UK joint working group to promote research for all.

 Clinical academia